cdk8s-team/cdk8s/examples/typescript/kubernetes-end-to-end-aws/README.md

 cdk -a './node-modules/.bin/ts-node main.ts' deploy
 ```

+It may take about 15-20 minutes to provision.
 In the output, you will see the values for the outputs we defined.

 - `kubernetes-end-to-end.ApplicationEndpoint = ` Click it, you should see response from our app.
 - `kubernetes-end-to-end.KubeViewEndpoint = ` Click it, you should see how `KubeView` visualized our app.

-### Including Application Code
+### Including Application Code (Optional)

 AWS CDK can build docker images and upload it to an ECR repository.
 This allows us to deploy
 local application code as well, not just images hosted on remote registries.

-To see it in action, we will write a simple http server with nodejs.
-Create a `server/server.js` file and paste the following code to it:
+To see it in action, create a `server/server.js` file and paste the following code to it:

 ```js
 #!/usr/bin/env node